appuio/website/content/blog/2022-10-19-openshift-als-kubernetes-distribution/index.en.md

 ---
-title: OpenShift als Kubernetes-Distribution
+title: OpenShift as Kubernetes distribution
 date: 2022-10-19
-summary: Das Cyberweek-Angebot enthält den Aufbau mit der Kubernetes-Distribution OpenShift.
-Hier erfährst du, welche Vorteile OpenShift mit sich bringt und was die Distribution alles beinhaltet.
+summary: The Cyberweek offer includes building with the Kubernetes distribution OpenShift.
+Learn about the benefits of OpenShift and what the distribution includes.
 ---
-OpenShift von Red Hat ist eine enterprise-grade Kubernetes-Distribution.
-Sie hat das Ziel, eine stabile und sichere Kubernetes-basierte Plattform zum Betreiben von containerisierten Applikationen zur Verfügung zu stellen.
-OpenShift setzt dabei auf eine etablierte Kubernetes-Version und ergänzt diese mit weiteren Funktionen.
-Red Hat OpenShift unterstützt in vielen Themen rund um die Software-Entwicklung.
-Das Ökosystem rund um Builds, Source-to-Image (S2I) und dem Red Hat Container-Katalog ermöglicht schnell und sicher, die Applikationen für den Betrieb in einem Container zu entwickeln und anschliessend auf OpenShift laufen zu lassen.
-Nebst Kubernetes setzt OpenShift auf weitere Projekte aus der CNCF Landschaft für Themen wie beispielsweise Monitoring, Logging, Storage und Service Mesh.
+OpenShift from Red Hat is an enterprise-grade Kubernetes distribution.
+Its goal is to provide a stable and secure Kubernetes-based platform for running containerized applications.
+OpenShift does this by leveraging an established Kubernetes version and supplementing it with additional features.
+Red Hat OpenShift supports in many topics around software development.
+The ecosystem around builds, source-to-image (S2I), and the Red Hat Container Catalog enables fast and secure development of applications to run in a container and then run on OpenShift.
+In addition to Kubernetes, OpenShift relies on other projects from the CNCF landscape for topics such as monitoring, logging, storage and service mesh.

-Vorteile auf einen Blick:
+Benefits at a glance:

 * Advanced Cluster Management
-* PaaS-Lösung mit Image Builds und Pipelines
+* PaaS solution with image builds and pipelines
-* Integrierte Lösungen ready to use (Monitoring, Logging, Storage, Service Mesh etc.)
+* Integrated solutions ready to use (monitoring, logging, storage, service mesh etc.)
-* Full-Stack Support von Betriebssystem und Container Plattform bis zu Middleware
+* Full-stack support from operating system and container platform to middleware
-* Strikte default Security Policies
+* Strict default security policies

-***Wie viel Know-how im Bereich Containerisierung wird bei den Entwicklerinnen und Entwickler im Unternehmen für den Einsatz von OpenShift vorausgesetzt?***
+***How much expertise in containerization is required from developers in the company for the use of OpenShift?***
-Falls sich die Entwicklerinnen und Entwickler im Unternehmen trotz neu eingeführter Container-Technologie weiterhin nur auf die Applikationsentwicklung konzentrieren möchten, sind die OpenShift-Funktionalitäten wie Source-to-Image, CI/CD oder Universal Base Images sehr von Vorteil!
+If the developers in the company want to continue to focus only on application development despite the newly introduced container technology, the OpenShift functionalities such as source-to-image, CI/CD or universal base images are very advantageous!

-***Können mehrere Cluster aufgebaut und diese zentral verwaltet werden?***
+***Can multiple clusters be set up and managed centrally?***
-Red Hat bietet mit dem Advanced Cluster Management eine Lösung zum Verwalten mehrerer Cluster.
+Red Hat offers a solution to manage multiple clusters with Advanced Cluster Management.

-***Bietet Red Hat Fullstack Support?***
+***Does Red Hat offer Fullstack Support?***
-Red Hat bietet Support auf dem ganzen Applikations-Stack – vom OS, über die Container-Plattform und der Middleware, bis hin zum eingesetzten Container Image (Universal Base Image).
-Um diesen Support zu gewährleisten, sind die eingesetzten Komponenten vorgegeben.
-Red Hat investiert viel Zeit in das Testing der eingesetzten Komponenten, um ein reibungsloses Zusammenspiel der ganzen Plattform zu garantieren.
+Red Hat provides support on the entire application stack - from the OS, to the container platform and middleware, to the deployed container image (Universal Base Image).
+To ensure this support, the deployed components are predefined.
+Red Hat invests a lot of time in testing the deployed components to guarantee a smooth interaction of the whole platform.

-***Welche Linux Distribution wird vorausgesetzt?***
+***Which Linux distribution is required?***
-Bei OpenShift wird Red Hat CoreOS bzw.
-Red Hat Enterprise Linux vorausgesetzt.
+Red Hat CoreOS or Red Hat Enterprise Linux is required for OpenShift.

-***Wie sieht das Subscription- und Support-Modell der Plattform aus?***
+***What is the subscription and support model for the platform?***
-Das Subscription-Modell von Red Hat OpenShift basiert auf Anzahl verwendeter Cores der Compute Nodes.
+Red Hat OpenShift's subscription model is based on the number of cores used on the compute nodes.

-Wie du siehst, hast du mit Red Hat OpenShift eine vollumfängliche Kubernetes-Distribution am Start.
-Falls du weitere Fragen zu OpenShift oder unserem Cyberweek-Angebot hast, [kontaktiere](mailto:hello@appuio.ch) uns ungeniert!
+As you can see, with Red Hat OpenShift you have a full-featured Kubernetes distribution at your fingertips.
+If you have further questions about OpenShift or our Cyberweek offer, [contact](mailto:hello@appuio.ch) us freely!

-Hier geht's zum Angebot der aktuellen Cyber Week:
+Click here for the current Cyber Week offer: